Portland Firefighters Park

 About the Location

-The park's centerpiece is the David Campbell Memorial, dedicated in 1928 to honor Portland Fire Chief David Campbell, who died in the line of duty in 1911.
+At the heart of this small triangular park stands the David Campbell Memorial - a quiet but powerful tribute dedicated in 1928 to honor Portland Fire Chief David Campbell, who lost his life while protecting the city in 1911.

-The memorial, designed by renowned architect Paul Philippe Cret, features a fountain and pool constructed of Caen stone, a light-colored limestone imported from France.
-A bronze bas-relief portrait of Chief Campbell adorns the fountain head, along with the inscription "Greater love hath no man than this."
+Designed by the celebrated architect Paul Philippe Cret, the memorial's fountain and pool are crafted from Caen stone, a delicate limestone imported all the way from France.
+Look closely and you'll notice a bronze bas-relief portrait of Chief Campbell adorning the fountain, alongside the poignant inscription "Greater love hath no man than this."

-In 2010, the David Campbell Memorial was added to the National Register of Historic Places, recognizing its historical and architectural importance to the city of Portland.
+In 2010, the David Campbell Memorial received national recognition when it was added to the National Register of Historic Places - a testament to both its architectural beauty and its significance to Portland's history.

 All Features & Facilities